2025 Summer School

 Free Places:

-Thanks to the support we receive from the Arts Council and to the continued generosity of our patrons, we are in a position to offer eleven free places at the summer school, one in each workshop.
+Thanks to the support we receive from the Arts Council and to the continued generosity of our patrons, we are in a position to offer thirteen free places at the summer school, one in each workshop.
 These will be awarded to writers who are either unwaged or on low income.
 To be considered for a free place, all you need to do is follow the general guidelines below and tick the box on the submission form.

 The Stinging Fly is open to submissions from writers of all backgrounds.
 We are committed to pursuing a proactive approach to diversity and inclusiveness.
 We strongly encourage writers from underrepresented areas of society to apply.
 If you are such a writer, we encourage you to join us.
 If you know such writers, please spread the word (with our thanks).
 And if you have any queries about this, please don’t hesitate to get in touch with us.